dotch/superb-word/README.md

 # superb-word

-> A Webcomponent wrapper for the awesome [superb](https://github.com/sindresorhus/superb).
+> A Custom Element wrapper for the awesome [superb](https://github.com/sindresorhus/superb).
 Displays a random superb word.

 ## Demo